 What is the CARE Team?

-The CARE (Coordination, Assessment, Response, and Education) Team exists to assess potentially unsafe situations within the Dickinson community.
-We hope to intervene early to help students showing signs of distress or engaging in harmful or disruptive behaviors.
+The CARE (Coordination, Assessment, Response, and Education) Team exists to assist with any situation that could potentially disrupt a student's academic or social wellbeing within the Dickinson community.
+We hope to intervene early when possible, to help support the student.
 The team reviews individual cases and coordinates an appropriate action plan for response.

 The team is comprised of administrators and seeks to review information from various areas across campus to provide a whole view of the situation.
-It includes the Associate Dean of Students (team chair), Executive Director of the Wellness Center, Dean of Academic Advising, Chief of Public Safety, and the Vice President & Dean of Student Life.
+It includes the Associate Vice President for Student Life (team chair), Executive Director of the Wellness Center, Executive Director of the Center for Advising, Internships, and Lifelong Career Development, Chief of Public Safety, and the Vice President & Dean of Student Life, Associate Dean for Residence Life & Student Conduct, and the Dean of Academic Advising.
 As needed, the team will include other administrators who may provide assistance given their relationship with the student.
 The team meets weekly to review cases and incorporate any additional concerns.

 The mission of the CARE Team is to:

-- Coordinate a structured method for addressing student behaviors that impact the Dickinson community, including mental health and/or safety issues
+- Coordinate a structured method for addressing student behaviors that cause distress in the Dickinson community, including mental health and/or safety issues

 - Assess the whole situation, combining information from various areas across campus